HomeLists › Social Impact

 Circular economy in professional kitchens is not achieved through good intentions: it is achieved by correcting seven specific operational errors that today explain most of the approximately 127 million tons of food Latin America and the Caribbean loses or wastes each year.
 The seven keys below are ranked by magnitude of the corrected error, from largest to smallest effect on Food Loss and Waste (FLW), and show that a recipe generator — not an awareness campaign — is the mechanism that turns menu engineering into measurable circularity, traceable down to urban organic waste and carbon footprint equivalent.
 Masterestaurant S.A.S., as the model's technology ally, operates the Recipe Generator that instruments this correction at the SME level.

-This listicle ranks the seven keys by magnitude of the corrected error: each key contrasts the most common mistake found in the region's professional kitchens against the correct practice instrumented with a recipe generator, and quantifies how much FLW, urban organic waste, and carbon footprint equivalent is avoided by correcting that specific error.
+I ranked the seven keys by magnitude of the corrected error.
+Each one contrasts the most common mistake in the region's kitchens against the correction instrumented with a recipe generator, and quantifies how much FLW, urban organic waste, and carbon footprint equivalent gets avoided by fixing that specific error.

-Each key indicates the operation size and budget for which the correction pays off most, and where the priority should be deferred.
-This segmentation mirrors the criteria climate fund evaluators and the IDB #SinDesperdicio initiative use to decide which restaurant SME qualifies for technical assistance or incentives.
+For each key I note the operation size and budget where the correction pays off most, and when the priority should wait.
+It's the same criterion climate fund evaluators and the IDB #SinDesperdicio initiative use to decide which restaurant SME qualifies for technical assistance or incentives.

-The reference framework combines SDG target 12.3 — halving per capita food waste by 2030 — with the circularity agenda municipal governments now promote given the rising cost of urban organic waste disposal.
-Diego F. Parra has documented, together with Masterestaurant, the systematic correction of these seven errors in professional kitchens across several LAC countries between 2024 and 2026.
+The framework combines SDG target 12.3 (halving per capita food waste by 2030) with the circularity agenda municipal governments now push, driven by the rising cost of disposing urban organic waste.
+Together with Masterestaurant, I've documented the systematic correction of these seven errors in professional kitchens across several LAC countries between 2024 and 2026.

 Side-by-side comparison